Last Updated on June 10, 2020

 Episodes 24 + OVA| Aired Summer 2015| Produced by Bones

 Akagami no Shirayuki-hime is a fantasy world unique and vibrantly coloured.
 It has two wonderful things brought together shoujo and fantasy.

-It’s more than just another Snow White story, how heroine is definitely not a damsel in distress that needs saving.
+It’s more than just another Snow White story, our heroine is definitely not a damsel in distress that needs saving.
 You will get attached to the characters, get lost in the beautiful world that is Akagami no Shirayuki-hime.
-You will really feel like you are in the story, if you give it a chance.
+You will really feel like you are in the story if you give it a chance.

 16. Ore Monogatari!!
 (My Love Story!!)

 Episodes 24 | Aired Spring 2015| Produced by Madhouse

 Ore Monogatari!! takes romance form a different angle of “how did a guy like him get a girl like that…..”

 With his muscular build and tall stature, Takeo Gouda is not exactly your average high school freshman.
 However, behind his intimidating appearance hides a heart of gold, and he is considered a hero by the boys for his courage and chivalry.
 Unfortunately, these traits do not help much with his love life.
 As if his looks are not enough to scare the opposite sex away, Takeo’s cool and handsome best friend and constant companion Makoto Sunakawa easily steal the hearts of the female students—including every girl Takeo has ever liked.